 St. Nikolaus, Mariahilf, Hötting and Mühlau

-Hötting was a village in its own right until it was incorporated in 1938.
-With its 8,000 inhabitants, it was one of the largest communities in Tyrol in the 20th century.
+Hötting was a separate village until it was incorporated in 1938.
+The boundary stone from the 18th century opposite Riedgasse 49 still stands in its place today as a listed building.
+With 8000 inhabitants, Hötting was one of the largest communities in Tyrol in the 20th century.
 The Allerheiligenhöfe and the Galgenbühel, next to the Köpflplatz at the eastern entrance to the city in St. Nikolaus, another execution site from days gone by, marked the western end of the community.
 Successful craft businesses were the reason for the self-confidence with which Höttinger confronted the city of Innsbruck.
-Economically, the village was on a par with the city for a long time.
-It was only with the development of the new Saggen district and the incorporation of Pradl and Wilten that Innsbruck finally overtook its often noisy neighbour from above.
+Economically, the village was on a par with the town for a long time.
+In the early 16th century, there was already a bathhouse in Hötting.
+It was only with the development of the new district of Saggen and the incorporation of Pradl and Wilten that Innsbruck finally overtook its often noisy neighbour from above.
+The people of Hötting were always regarded as wild fellows.
+Höttinger children were considered bad company for Innsbruck's offspring.
+In 1923, the newspaper reported:

 "Recently, two pistols were taken from a 14-year-old boy in Schneeburggasse, with which he had allegedly amused himself by shooting sparrows.
 Shortly before, the dog of the tradesman Inwinkel had been shot in the square.
 The bullet penetrated the animal's head.
 As many children were playing in the square, it was fortunate that the shooting did not cause any major damage.
 The case is likely to have legal repercussions."